 You can only focus on a few things and ignore the market noise.
 This means you don’t have to spend a lot of time to be a successful investor.

-Fund managers have to have an opinion on a lot of different investment areas because they have to appear competent in company and client meetings.
-It is tough for them to say “I don’t know” or “I have not looked at that”.
+Fund managers have to have an opinion on a lot of different investment areas because they have to appear clever in company and client meetings.
+It is hard for them to say “I don’t know” or “I have not looked at that”.

 I do not watch financial television, like you I have discovered that it is a complete waste of time.
 Mainly yo-yo news of what went up and down.

 I have my investment criteria, I look for companies that fall within it and I study only that.
 The rest does not interest me and that saves a lot of time.